jsalarzai/Diabetes-Prediction/README.md

 ---

-Diabetes Prediction using Machine Learning with Python
+Diabetes Prediction using Machine Learning (SVM) with Python.

 ---